brentkearney/omdrop-awdl/README.md

 ## Hardware

-Verified on **BCM4387** (`14e4:4433`) in a MacBook Pro 16-inch, M1 Pro, running Asahi Linux.
+Developed on **BCM4387** (`14e4:4433`) in a MacBook Pro 16-inch, M1 Pro, running Asahi Linux.
 Other Apple Broadcom parts are plausible and untested.

 This will not work on Intel, MediaTek or Qualcomm Wi-Fi.
 The approach depends on the firmware already implementing AWDL; the patches configure it rather than providing it.
 If you want AirDrop on non-Apple hardware, look at [owl](https://github.com/seemoo-lab/owl) and [OpenDrop](https://github.com/seemoo-lab/opendrop), which reimplement AWDL in userspace over monitor mode.